A Udemy Review for Instructors

 Instructor engagement – students most often can interact with instructors and ask questions.
 Many courses offer chat rooms for sharing of questions and ideas.

 Thousands of ratings and reviews – you can’t argue with the transparency of ratings and sheer number of reviews for Udemy courses.
-Udemy’s ranking engine also makes sure that those courses that are best move to the top.
+Udemy’s ranking engine using top-of-the-line data science also makes sure that those courses that are the best move to the top.
 This is good for both consumers and instructors.

 Immense variety – platforms such as Coursera focus on “educational institution” courses.
 On Udemy, the sky is really the limit as to what you might find of interest to learn about.
 This is perhaps the strongest point from a consumer perspective.
 At $10 a course, which is less than many books cost, a consumer can dabble in a new hobby or improve their skills on an ad-hoc basis in anticipation of a potential career change with no pressure to meet a deadline or make a certain grade.